SayanaSurendra/PromptEngineeringFineTuning_AI/TeacherAssistantChatbot/TeacherAssistantChatbot.md

     - **Top-p (0.7 – 0.8)**: This range allows the model to select diverse words, adding variety while maintaining the supportive and positive tone.

- 2. **Explaining Complex Concepts Clearly**:
- The AI might sometimes provide explanations that are too technical or difficult for learners to understand.
+ 2. The AI might sometimes provide explanations that are too technical or difficult for learners to understand.

 - **Solution**:
   - **System Instruction Adjustment**: